bennn/dissertation/dissertation/scrbl/README.md

 - [X] jv ack Like types with the Concrete / Erasure switch
 - [-] jv isn't this a challenge to explain two behaviors and modes to programmers (yes, we haven't even explained the first!)
 - [X] jv what can Shallow do to approximate blame? (keep 1st only, use srcloc instead of id)
-- [ ] jv remark that Shallow\blame is mitigated by running Deep
+- [-] jv remark that Shallow\blame is mitigated by running Deep
-- [ ] fh typo TS def, chapter 6, mixing lang L with type X
+- [X] fh typo TS def, chapter 6, mixing lang L with type X
-- [ ] fh review mcallester, kaist, rehof ... think semantic again
 - [ ] st benchmarks, new threat, some benchmarks have boundaries that we wrote to contextual modules!! alts = consider this as partial lattice with ctx attached (is current really the same??!) use unsafe boundary for context